- Welcome from the Chair

 Software Limitations: users are not to install any software on the ER4 systems.
 This includes installing software in your home directories (Z drive) so that they can be run on the system.
 This most specifically includes networked programs like chat, file sharing, and instant messaging systems.
 Violators of this policy will loose account privileges.
-Requests for software related to academic pursuits should be made to the Site staff.
+Requests for software related to academic pursuits should be made to the ETS Service Portal.

 Games, Chate and Instant Messaging: The ER4 PCs are to be used for school work only.
 Any extraneous use should be restricted to off-peak times, and should be restricted to programs installed by the systems administrators (see above).
 If asked by a staff member, or even by another student, non-class related work should be suspended immediately.

 File Sharing: the installation and/or use of file sharing software including but not limited to those of the P2P type (ie: Kaza, EDonkey, etc) are explicit violations of University and Departmental policy (both in the student labs and on University Networks in general).
 Violations may result in loss of account and network-access privileges.

 Rebooting: Sometimes PCs have to be rebooted.
 It's just the nature of these systems.
 However, such reboots should only be performed by ETS staff.
 Please submit a request to the ETS Service Portal and then use another machine.